Doing Business with Carnegie Mellon

 Business opportunities may be limited in some commodity areas.
 The university does not place contracts or establish preferred suppliers in response to direct marketing.

-- Want to provide goods and/or services to CMU
+- Want to provide goods and/or services to CMU or

 - Want to be considered for preferred supplier classification

-Completing the Supplier Questionnaire does not guarantee that your business will be selected to provide goods and/or services to the university or to receive preferred supplier status.
+Completing the Supplier Pre-Registration does not guarantee that your business will be selected to provide goods and/or services to the university or to receive preferred supplier status.
 You will be contacted if a business opportunity arises.

 Small Businesses Opportunities